Malus sieversii, Hard-Core Apples

 Because of the story of Johnny Appleseed (who was a real person) most folks think apples aren’t native to North America.
 There were plenty of apples here when Europeans arrived, but they were Wild Apples not cultivated apples.
 What’s the difference?
 Taste and size.
 Most wild apples are small and sour, domesticated apples tend to be larger and sweeter.
 What most people don’t know is that wild apples can be baked or roasted (as in near an open fire or in an oven) and made very tasty.
 While some wild apples are too bitter to eat even after cooking many are transformed into good eats.

 The domestic apple as we know it has been around some 6,000 years and came from Kazakhstan.
-There the apple trees were the dominant species of the forest growing to 60 feet.
-Orchards there today are remarkable in that the trees are very resistant to disease, unlike commercial crops.
+There the apple trees growing to 60 feet were the dominant species of the forest.
+That is something to think about, apple trees the size of Oaks, a forest of them… Orchards there today are remarkable in that the trees are very resistant to disease, unlike commercial crops.
 Further two apples from that area — the Red Delicious and the Golden Delicious — are the parents of 90% of modern commercial eating apples.
 The Red Delicious was hybridized into the Fuji and the Empire, and the Golden Delicious into the Gala, the Jonagold, the Mutsu, the Pink Lady and the Elstar.
-The Granny Smith (below) however, came from a back yard in Australia.
+The Granny Smith (below right) however, came from a back yard in Australia.